 What are Clock Gardens?

-The floral clock garden originated with Carolus Linnaeus, an 18th century Swedish botanist.
+The floral clock garden originated with Carolus Linnaeus, an 18th-century Swedish botanist.
 He hypothesized that flowers could accurately predict time based on when they opened and when they closed.
 In fact, many such gardens were planted in the early 19th century using his designs.

 Linnaeus used three groups of flowers in his clock garden design.
-These clock garden plants included flowers that changed their opening and closing depending on weather, flowers that changed opening and closing times in response to the length of day, and flowers with a set opening and closing time.
+These clock garden plants included flowers that changed their opening and closing depending on weather, flowers that changed opening and closing times in response to the length of the day, and flowers with a set opening and closing time.
 The clock garden clearly proved that all plants have a biological clock.

 How to Make a Clock Garden